UNINETTSigma2/documentation/known-issues.md

   seems to be related to the problem described [here](https://github.com/Unidata/netcdf-c/issues/489).
   A solution seems to be to convert the files from the netcdf-4 format to the netcdf-64bit offset format with the command `$ nccopy -k nc6 file1 file2`.

+- Don't use `--hint=nomultithread` in jobs on Fram, at least not with Intel MPI.
+If you do, the result is that all the tasks (ranks) will be bound to the first CPU core on each compute node.